-1990) and several levels of coreferential chains-all to be explained below.
-We adopt a theoretical position agreeing with their portrayal of dialogue as 'alignment' and of this alignment as automatic, in the sense of not draining mental resources, but not the type of 'mechanistic' (priming) account of it they advocate (cf. Krauss & Pardo 2004 for other qualms).
-The theory we are following is described in the next section.
-Alignment in this theory is non-mechanistic, does not single out priming, and regards conversational signaling (cf. papers in Ochs et al. 1996) as providing a synchrony of individual cognitive states, or 'growth points.'
-The role of gesture in all this is to produce converging imagery as well as speech as the means of socially constructed mutual cognition.
-Our aim is to analyze this cognitive 'reflective' process (from Krauss & Pardo 2004).
+Multiparty discourse can be studied in various ways, e.g., signals of turn taking intentions, marking the next 'projected' turn unit and its content, and still others.
+I adopt a perspective that emphasizes how speakers coordinate their individual cognitive states as they exchange turns while acknowledging and maintaining the dominant speaker's status.
+My goals are similar to Pickering & Garrod's interactive alignment account of dialogue (2004), but with the addition of gesture, gaze, posture, F-formations (Kendon 1990) and several levels of coreferential chains-all to be explained below.
+I adopt a theoretical position agreeing with their portrayal of dialogue as 'alignment' and of alignment as automatic, in the sense of not draining resources, but not their 'mechanistic' (priming) account of it (cf. Krauss et al. 2004 for qualms).
+The theory I am following is described in the next section.
+Alignment in this theory is non-mechanistic, does not single out priming, and regards conversational signaling (cf. papers in Ochs et al. 1996) as providing a synchrony of individual cognitive states, or 'growth points'.